iSEE/iSEE/README.md

 The interface is proposed to contain the following features in its first iteration:

-- :white_check_mark: boxplots of expression values for a single gene, stratified by metadata level
+:white_check_mark: boxplots of expression values for a single gene, stratified by metadata level

-- heatmaps of multiple genes for groups of cells or for individual ordered cells
+heatmaps of multiple genes for groups of cells or for individual ordered cells

-- integrated brushing in cell-based scatter plots with cell identities in gene-level plots
+:white_check_mark: integrated brushing in cell-based scatter plots with cell identities in gene-level plots

 ## Miscellaneous